Chicago Home Organizer

 This work is a strong fit for people who recognize themselves in the following descriptions:

-• Have self-awareness about your challenges with clutter and daily routines
+• You have self-awareness about your challenges with clutter and daily routines

-• Are ready to actively participate rather than hand the problem off
+• You are ready to actively engage in the process rather than hand the problem off

-• Want an experienced thought partner, not a quick fix or set of rules
+• You want an experienced thought partner, not a quick fix or set of rules

-• Are open to experimenting, learning, and adjusting over time
+• You are open to experimenting, learning, and adjusting over time

-• Are willing to do work between sessions to support real change
+• You are willing to do work between sessions to support real change

 A Specific Type of Support